 #2) The reality of death

-Important Note: I know this is a loaded subject matter.
-I’m only viewing this subject from a scientific lens.
+Important Note: I know this is a touchy religious subject.
+I’m just discussing this topic based on our current scientific understanding.

 #3) The passage of time

-We remember a few names among billions who have died in human history.
+We only remember a handful of names among the billions who have lived and died throughout human history.

 - Isaac Newton (1643 – 1727)